What Is Cheek Implant?

 Result: What To Expect?

 The outcome of implant surgery is noticeable immediately.
-But, there may be some visible swelling, discoloration, discomfort and numbness along with the desired result that may take several months to go.
+But, there may be some visible swelling, discoloration, discomfort and numbness along with the optimum result that may take several months to go.
 Facial movements too may be restricted or impaired temporarily.
 The recovery time varies according to the selected procedure and on whether the cheek implant was conducted alone or in conjugation with other cosmetic procedures.
 If only cheek implant is done, your cheek area may feel tight.
 If the oral incision is done, upper lip may feel numb.

 It may take about two weeks for the bruises and swelling to resolve.
 In some cases, swelling may persist for more than six weeks, and medicines are given to speed resolution.